Directed by: Eli Roth || Produced by: Miguel Asensio, Jason Blum, Molly Conners, Nicolas Lopez, Eli Roth, Christopher Woodrow

 One thing I approve of is Roth’s patience and willingness to let the story build into the titular setting.
 He doesn’t just open up with a bunch of dumb teens stumbling through the jungle and happening upon a tribe of indigenous peoples with a taste for human flesh.
 I mean, there is that, but the money (bloody) shots come later.

-No, TGH spends a great deal of time setting up its characters, particularly lead Izzo (the super-hot one) and her motivations for venturing into Amazon, as well as establishing the story’s half-hilarious, half-overly cynical and heavy-handed social commentary.
+No, The Green Inferno spends a great deal of time setting up its characters, particularly lead Izzo (the super-hot one) and her motivations for venturing into Amazon, as well as establishing the story’s half-hilarious, half-overly cynical and heavy-handed social commentary.
 The dialogue needs a lot of work, but the cast is great when they’re able to slog through Roth’s tongue-in-cheek trolling.
-Izzo especially surprised me with the amount of relatability she was able to convey; she makes a very sympathetic final girl, and every other horror archetype (stereotype?) builds upon her, all the way from Aaron Burns’ likable fat-guy to Ariel Levy’s asshole-villain to Daryl Sabara’s stoner (“They got the muchies!”).
-Singer-songwriter and internet-sensation Sky Ferreira adds some much needed spunk and comic relief to the earlier parts of the film.
+Izzo makes a sympathetic final girl, and every other horror archetype (stereotype?) builds upon her, all the way from Aaron Burns’ likable fat-guy to Ariel Levy’s asshole-villain to Daryl Sabara’s stoner (“They got the munchies!“).
+Singer-songwriter Sky Ferreira adds some much needed spunk and comic relief to the earlier parts of the film.

-The only aspects of the film I truly disliked were the occasional bathroom jokes and poorly placed toilet humor.
-For some reason, a guy jacking off in public and a women releasing diarrhea with excessively detailed sound editing just don’t seem funny to me.
+The aspects of the film I most disliked, however, were the frequent bathroom jokes and poorly used, totally unnecessary toilet humor.
+For some reason, a guy jacking off in public and a women releasing diarrhea with comical sound editing just don’t seem funny to me.
+This gag-humor is on par with the worst of Family Guy’s (1999-2019) cutaway gags and ruins the tone of the movie’s best scares.

 — However… Roth’s dialogue is wearisome and his do-gooder trolling is only half funny.
-The toilet jokes are completely unnecessary.
+The toilet jokes are completely unnecessary and kill the movie’s horror-tone.

 ?
 Did I mention how hot Izzo looks?